Setting up Kubernetes cluster with Kubernetes Engine

 pull

-images from a private container registry, authentication is required.
-Create a Secret key for authentication.Create container registry authentication secretkubectl create secret docker-registry kc-cr-secret \
+images from a private Container Registry.
+Generate a security key for authentication.Create Container Registry authentication secretkubectl create secret docker-registry kc-cr-secret \

 --docker-server={PROJECT_NAME}.kr-central-2.kcr.dev \